Synthxyl704/ARGV_image_downloader/README.md

 I plan on:
 -> allowing image rescalings without quality loss <br>
 -> multiple file extension types flexibility, etc. from the terminal itself <br>
--> openCV integrations for image editions and rescalings <br>
 -> ./more <br>

 will be pretty handy for you if you wish to not go through the hassle of manually downloading everything then again going to another site for rescaling and stuff.